 Today, Tracy leads programming and operations in Bunker Hill’s Health and Wellness Center.
-She believes that working at Bunker Hill is not just an opportunity to offer creative fitness programming; she also believes in her role as a mentor and role model for the college’s diverse student population.
-When she is not at BHCC, you’ll find her teaching undergraduate courses in wellness, diet and exercise, and weight training in Salem State University’s Sport and Movement Science Department.
+She believes that working at Bunker Hill is not just an opportunity to offer creative wellness programming; she also believes in her role as a mentor and role model for the college’s diverse student population.
+When she is not at BHCC, you'll find her representing Cybex International as a Teaching Fellow or seeking opportunities for professional development.

 Tracy’s professional credentials include a personal training certification from the American College of Sports Medicine (ACSM – cPT) and an instructor certification for CPR/AED/First Aid from the American Red Cross.

 Joan earned her Associate’s Degree from Lasell College in Library Science and a Bachelor’s Degree in Liberal Studies from Northeastern University.
 When she is not working at BHCC or studying for her next exam at Northeastern, she is participating in fellowship and mission opportunities at her church.
 Family and church are central in Joan’s life.